paulschoppel/Coderunner-C-Prototypes/README.md

 - `{[ 20 ]}` inserts an HTML text input field with a width of 20 characters.
 - `{[ 10, 5 ]}` inserts an HTML textarea with 10 columns and 5 rows.

-Once the student submits their answer, the entered values are reinserted into the original template, replacing the placeholders.
+Once students submit their answer, the entered values are reinserted into the original template, replacing the placeholders.
 The resulting completed program is then compiled and executed according to the grading logic defined in the snippet, function, or program template.